 While we were busy concentrating on not taking a nasty fall during the descent, we did manage to notice some satisfying profile views of the rounded granite surface and the waterfall that tumbled over it.

 Then, once we made it to the bottom, we got nice direct views as Peppermint Creek tumbled in multiple tiers while twisting towards the left.

 The first time Julie and I were here (back in 2002), there weren’t a whole lot of people.

 We only saw a handful of people above the falls at the Lower Peppermint Campground and even fewer people who managed to do the scramble to get to the base.

-The last time we were here with the parents in 2005, there were lots more people crowding the Lower Peppermint Campground (maybe because it was Memorial Day weekend) as well as chilling out at the very top of the falls.
+On a later visit here with the parents in May 2005, there were lots more people crowding the Lower Peppermint Campground (maybe because it was Memorial Day weekend) as well as chilling out at the very top of the falls.

-Nevertheless, we were still one of the few who made it down to the bottom of the falls on that day.
-So we still found it nice and peaceful down there!
+Nevertheless, we were still one of the few who made it down to the bottom of the falls on that day, and thus it remained nice and peaceful down there!

-The scramble begins just beyond the “formal” car park that only the gas guzzlers can make.
+The scramble began just beyond the “formal” parking area that only the gas guzzlers can make.